Elgg/Elgg/docs/guides/hooks-list.rst

 -------

 **members:list, <page_segment>**
-    To handle the page /members/$page_segment, handle this hook and return the HTML of the list.
+    To handle the page ``/members/$page_segment``, register for this hook and return the HTML of the list.

 **members:config, tabs**
     This hook is used to assemble an array of tabs to be passed to the navigation/tabs view